 Hidden in a curved corner in downtown Amalfi, the Cathedral of Amalfi looked small and was hardly detectable amongst a multitude of tourist shops jockeying for business and people's attention.
 But as soon as we had climbed its long stairway to reach the front door, we realized that it was anything but small.
 Standing there at the doorway to

-If there's anything I didn't like about Celebrity Equinox, it was their very strong but tastless coffee, which caused me to go without coffee for many days.
+If there's anything I didn't like about Celebrity Equinox, it was their very strong but tasteless coffee, which forced me to let go of coffee for several days.
 As a result, I was overjoyed when I found a good cup of "American coffee" at a coffee shop in Positano - another beautiful coastal town situated to the east of Amalfi.

 By the time we disembarked to Rome, we had already had very blessed encounters with Our Lady and three apostles (St. John, St. Paul, and St. Andrew).
-On this second visit of Rome - the first one was in 2008 - we paid tribute to Scavi, the catacomb underneath St. Peter's Basilica, where we saw the bones of St. Peter placed in a crypt no more than 20 feet away from where we knelt.
+On this second visit of Rome - the first one was in 2008 - we paid tribute to Scavi, the catacomb underneath St. Peter's Basilica, where we admired the sacred bones of St. Peter, placed in a crypt no more than 20 feet away from where we knelt.
 That brought the total number of apostolic encounters to 4!
-Adding to our blessings were a Sunday morning Mass at JPII's new altar and Angelus at noon with the Holy Father, whose books, Jesus of Nazareth I & II, I had just read.
+Adding to our blessings were a Sunday morning Mass at Pope John Paul II's new altar and Angelus at noon with the Holy Father, whose books, Jesus of Nazareth I & II, I had just read.